calaca/feand-neighborhood-map-react/README.md

 Click [here](https://calaca.github.io/feand-neighborhood-map-react/) for the live version of this app.

+#### :exclamation: Important :exclamation:

-:exclamation: Important: the service worker only works in production mode.
+The service worker only works in production mode.

 ## Deployment